 Background

 The Martyrdom Effect is the phenomenon that in charitable giving decisions with a donation matching scheme, individuals are willing to donate more when the donation involves personal effort or sacrifice.
-Olivola and Shafir (2013) demonstrated that individuals were more inclined to donate more in fundraisers (with a donation matching scheme) when the fundraiser activities required effort, such as running long distances or fasting.
+In such donation matching schemes, every donation made is matched by a donation of the same amount by another donor, effectively doubling a donor’s contribution, aiming to increase the motivation of donors to donate and donate more (e.g., Caviola & Greene, 2023).
+Olivola and Shafir (2013) demonstrated that individuals were more inclined to donate more in fundraisers (with a donation matching scheme) when the fundraiser activities required effort, such as running long distances or fasting, compared to more leisurely activities like attending a picnic.
 Their findings have been impactful and offered a new perspective on altruistic behavior and charitable giving.

 We conducted a replication and extension Registered Report of Olivola and Shafir (2013) Studies 3, 4, and 5, with several goals.
-Our first goal was to conduct an independent, close, comprehensive, and well powered replication of the main three studies from a classic article on the Martyrdom Effect.
+Our first goal was to conduct an independent, close, comprehensive, and well-powered replication of the main three studies from a classic article on the Martyrdom Effect.
 Our second goal was to improve on the target article’s design and methodology with adjustments and extensions that would help address open remaining questions and provide additional new insights.

 We begin by introducing the literature on the Martyrdom Effect and the chosen article for replication - Olivola and Shafir (2013).
 We then discuss our motivations for the current replication and review Olivola and Shafir (2013) as our chosen article for replication.
 We then outline our chosen studies from the target article, their experimental design, and our adaptations and extensions.